OCBC vs DBS vs UOB Singapore's Leading Bank Stocks for 2025

 ROEOCBCDBSUOB

 Return on equity (ROE) is a vital profitability metric, revealing how well a bank turns equity into earnings.
-In 1Q 2025, DBS once again topped the chart with a robust ROE of 17.3%, slightly down from 19.4% a year ago but still a strong result amid tightening global financial conditions.
+In 1H 2025, DBS once again topped the chart with a robust ROE of 17.0%, slightly down from 18.8% a year ago but still a strong result amid tightening global financial conditions.
 This reflects DBS’s consistent ability to generate shareholder value through a high-quality, diversified earnings base.

-OCBC’s ROE came in at 13.0%, down from 14.7% a year earlier, but notably improved from 11.8% in 4Q 2024.
-This suggests early gains from cost-optimisation efforts and a potential rebound in earnings quality.
-UOB’s ROE, meanwhile, stood at 12.3%, a slight dip from both the prior quarter and a year ago, driven by relatively flat net profits and higher capital buffers.
+OCBC’s ROE came in at 12.6%, down from 14.5% a year earlier and down from the last half-year's 14.2%.
+UOB’s ROE, meanwhile, stood at 12.3%, a slight dip from both the prior half-year and a year ago, driven by relatively flat net profits and higher capital buffers.

 Among the three, DBS continues to demonstrate clear leadership in return on equity, a key driver of its premium market valuation.
 OCBC is showing signs of stabilisation, while UOB will need to reignite earnings momentum to lift shareholder returns in the coming quarters.